The Sorrow of War

 The Sorrow of War (Nỗi buồn chiến tranh) is a 1991 novel by the Vietnamese writer Bảo Ninh.
 The novel was Ninh's graduation project at the Nguyen Du Writing School in Hanoi.
 It tells the story of a soldier who is collecting dead bodies after the war and then begins to think about his past.
 The novel won the Independent Foreign Fiction Prize.
-The novel was banned until 2006 by the Communist Party of Vietnam.

 Original and English version

 Bảo Ninh achieved prominence in Hanoi with the first version of the novel, Thân phận của tình yêu (English: The Destiny (Identity) of Love), published on a Roneo duplicator (similar to a mimeograph) before 1990.
 Soon afterwards Phan Thanh Hao translated it into English and took the manuscript to the British publishers Secker & Warburg.
 Geoffrey Mulligan, an editor there, commissioned Frank Palmos, an Australian journalist who had reported on the Vietnam War and written about it in his book Ridding the Devils (1990), to write an English version based on the raw translation.
 Bao Ninh had read Phan Thanh Hao's Vietnamese translation of Ridding the Devils and willingly agreed to this suggestion.
 After several meetings with both the author and the translator, Hao, in Hanoi, and journeys throughout Vietnam to check details, Palmos wrote the English version over seven months in secret in his home in Warwick, a suburb of Perth, Western Australia.
 It was published in 1994 under the title The Sorrow of War.

 Counterfeits of the English version became widely available in Vietnam, aimed at the tourist trade.
 Counterfeit sales have reportedly far exceeded sales of the original edition.
 In November 2017 the Book Distributors Guild of Vietnam named the English version of Sorrow as the biggest selling Vietnamese book in the country's history.

 In 2006, fifteen years after its publication, the ban on the book was lifted, and the English edition appeared across bookshops and newsstands in Vietnam.
 The Sorrow of War was then published in Vietnamese, under the title Nỗi buồn chiến tranh.